 To BE ELIGIBLE, you must apply for admission to Nevada State College by January 15, 2020, and send your final seventh semester transcripts to the Office of Admissions & Recruitment by February 1, 2020.
 Scholarships will be awarded based on your unweighted GPA from transcripts received by February 1, 2020.
 Black & Gold level awards are based on available funding and are not guaranteed.

 At the time of admission, new students who have met the scholarship deadline will be evaluated for eligibility to be named as a Scorpion Academic Scholarship recipient.
-Eligible students must graduate from high school with a minimum 3.25 unweighted GPA, or from a community college within the Nevada System of Higher Education (NSHE) with a 3.25 GPA and an AA, AS, AB, or AAS.
+Eligible students must graduate from high school with a minimum 3.25 unweighted GPA, or from a community college within the Nevada System of Higher Education (NSHE) with a 3.25 GPA and an AA, AS, AB.
 Students must enroll as a full-time (12 or more financial aid-eligible credits†), degree-seeking student at Nevada State College the semester immediately following graduation.
 Freshman recipients may qualify to receive an award during the first eight fall or spring semesters of their enrollment, and transfer students during the first four.
 Students will be placed in one of three award levels based on their entering GPA as shown below.

 Students must be enrolled full-time (12 or more financial aid-eligible credits) at Nevada State College to receive the award during a semester**.
 Nevada State College will confirm enrollment after the end of each semester's add/drop period, and reverse any disbursements for which a student is no longer eligible based on decreased enrollment.